 1. As we receive applications, we will review them as quickly as possible to determine urgency of need.
 If your dog is a good candidate for assistance, we will contact you regarding approval or denial of funding, once we have completed the screening process.

 2. We do not give veterinary advice nor advice on the treatment plans for your pet.

-3. We will select an animal(s) every quarter as the fund’s recipients.
+3. We select an animal(s) every quarter as the fund’s recipients.
 The number of animals chosen is dependent on fund availability and cost of treatments.
 All types of animals are eligible for Violet's fund.